CARRY ON PADRE

 This book will be of interest to those who wish to hear something of the inside story of ordinary people during the Apartheid era – what it was like for a white liberal young man to live through those years.

 It will also interest veterans of the SADF, if only to see their own experience through different eyes.

 South Africa, a country devastated by the racial, social and economic policies of Apartheid, a nation torn by civil war.
-Over a period of 23 years, 600 000 white males between the ages of eighteen and fifty-five is drafted.
+Over a period of 23 years, 600 000 white males between the ages of eighteen and fifty-five are drafted.
 Irrespective of political persuasion or social conscience, they are thrown into the battle against the communist-backed forces trying to take over the subcontinent, as well as the African National Congress (ANC), which seeks political victory over the white regime through intimidation, unrest, and armed conflict within the country.

 Thank you, Pierre van Blommestein, for supporting us through those stormy times, when our anchors held strong and did not waver, and for sharing with us your unforgettable experience of military service in South Africa.

 I still find myself under the impact of this book.
 It is exalting, gripping and truthful!